marcomelilli/personal-site/content/posts/2020-05-03-how-to-determine-if-you-are-in-the-popup-or-inside-a-tab-in-chrome-extension.md

 ---
 template: post
+title: >-
-title: 'How to determine if you are inside the popup or inside a tab in '
+  How to determine if you are inside the popup or inside a tab (chrome extension)
 slug: chrome-extension-determine-if-inside-popup-or-tab
 draft: false
 date: 2020-05-03T13:23:11.402Z